1950 Southern 500: Analysis

 Gober Sosebee led the first four laps.
 Curtis Turner, the polesitter, then led until lap 22 before being wrecked out of the race on lap 275 with a significant amount of roof damage.
 After Turner lost the lead, Cotton Owens lead for 23 laps.
 After that, Mantz led to the finish.
 Mantz had taken advantage of an offer from Firestone to test a tire designed for asphalt stock car racing.
 While some cars used over 60 tires to go the remainder of the race, Mantz kept increasing his lead and won by over nine laps.
 The total time of the race was 6 hours, 38 minutes, and 40 seconds.
-The average speed was 75.250 mi/h while the pole position speed was 82.034 mi/h.
+The average speed was 75.250 mph while the pole position speed was 82.034 mph.
 Two cautions lasted thirteen laps.
 Four hundred laps were done spanning 1.250 mi.
 Most of the known DNFs in the race were caused by crashes, the worst of which involved drivers Tex Keene, Curtis Turner, and Jack Smith all rolling their cars over the course of the race.

 For the average car in the race, the tire load unleashed on the tires on the new, paved circuit was too much on the tires, whether it was a Firestone or a random dirt tire.
 A legend spread around that teams were so desperate to get new tires that they would steal the tires from parking lots and the infield from the spectators.
 The race is considered to be the first "tire disaster" in NASCAR history, with the next major tire disaster being the 1969 Talladega 500.